Ablation of Endometriosis: A surgical technique which burns the surface of endometriotic lesions. Inferior to excision techniques.

-Endometriosis: A condition in which tissue similar to the lining of the uterus is found outside of the uterus, usually on pelvic structures such as the bowel, bladder, ovaries, fallopian tubes, and rectovaginal space.
-It may also be found in remote locations outside of the pelvis.
+Endometriosis: Endometriosis is a complex disease in which cells similar to the lining of the uterus—but distinctly different—are found elsewhere in the body, causing pain, inflammation, and organ dysfunction.
+It may be found on pelvic/abdominal structures such as the bowel, bladder, ovaries, fallopian tubes, and rectovaginal space, or in remote locations outside of the pelvis.

 Endometrium: The lining of the uterus.

 Estrogen: A hormone responsible for the development of female secondary sexual characteristics; primarily—but not exclusively—produced in the ovaries.